complexlogic/plugin.audio.game.soundtracks/README.md

 # Game Soundtracks
-A Kodi audio plugin for listening to and downloading video game soundtracks.
+Game Soundtracks is a Kodi audio plugin for listening to and downloading video game music.
 The plugin scrapes the site [KHInsider](https://downloads.khinsider.com/), which hosts the most comprehensive collection of video game soundtracks available online.

 ## Installation
 Download the latest plugin.audio.game.soundtracks.zip file from the release page.
 In Kodi, navigate to Add-ons->Install from zip file, and select the zip file.